Smart Growth and Climate Change

 EPA and Other Federal Resources

 Smart Growth Strategies for Disaster Recovery and Resilience discusses EPA's work helping communities prepare for and rebuild after disasters.
 Much of this work is relevant to climate change adaptation, including projects on flood resilience and recovery in Vermont, preparing for sea level rise in coastal North Carolina, and climate change and resilience assistance to the state of Iowa.

 lets local government decision-makers create a package of information tailored to their needs.
-Users can find information about the risks posed by climate change to the issues they are concerned about, relevant adaptation strategies, case studies illustrating how other communities have adapted to those risks and tools to replicate their successes, and EPA funding opportunities.
+Users can find information about the risks posed by climate change to the issues they are concerned about, relevant adaptation strategies, case studies illustrating how other communities have adapted to those risks and tools to replicate their successes, online training, and EPA funding opportunities.

 The U.S. Climate Resilience Toolkit provides tools, information, and expertise to help people manage climate-related risks and opportunities and improve resilience to extreme events.